 - Letter of invitation from a friend or relative living in the United States.
 To have an invitation letter from someone residing in the USA seems to work in a positive way though it’s not a requirement.

 Provide as much proof as you can.
 Over-delivering isn’t bad at all if the documents are relevant and give evidence of your eligibility for the visa.

 Unlike Visa to other countries, you don’t need to show the hotel and flight bookings for the US visa.

-The US visa can be applied even if you aren’t planning to visit right away.
-They don’t ask for particular dates or period of travel here.
+A US visa can be applied even if you aren’t planning to visit right away.
+They don’t ask for particular dates or periods of travel here.
 Tentative dates can be given.

 Read More – The Ultimate Guide to Singapore Visa for Indians